maximm8/disparity-map-lib/README.md

 # Disparity Map Library

-DisparityMapLib is a Python library for calculating disparity maps using CUDA acceleration.
-It supports multiple cost functions and facilittes experiments with custom cost functions designed to work efficiently with rectified stereo images.
+DisparityMapLib is a Python library for calculating disparity maps using CUDA acceleration for rectified stereo images.
+It supports multiple cost functions and provides flexibility for your experiments with custom cost functions.

 ## Features